apakhbari/CheatSheets/Orchestration/Kubernetes/kubernetes_course.md

       secretKeyRef:
 ```

-- It is possible to combine ENV and CM
+- It is possible to combine ENV and CM.
+If write same key for a value, the one in ENV overrides the one in CM
 ```
 apiVersion: v1
 kind: Pod